 While my returns thus far have been pretty decent, I know I can do better.
 If you look at where I land, I’m squarely in the middle of the pack for the returns I’m seeing, so there is plenty of room for improvement.
 How you might ask?
 By investing in lower graded loans, but only ones that don’t seem to be as much risk as you might think based on their grade.

-I recently read several posts by Matt at steadfastfinances.com who had started investing in lower grade borrowers who he deemed to be acceptable risks.
+I recently read several posts by reader Matt who had started investing in lower grade borrowers who he deemed to be acceptable risks.
 The loans he chose were Grade C or D for the most part, and while their credit scores weren’t necessarily the best, Matt felt that they were acceptable investment risks because they all had good professions, solid job history and security, and good payment histories.
-On a recent post he discussed his strategy.
+In a recent post, he discussed his strategy.

 Over the past two to three months, I’ve shifted my risk to Grade C notes and higher.
 This is perceived to be higher risk based on the borrowers FICO score, however, I would argue the risk of many of these higher credit risk loan applicants is less than or equal to Grade A & B loan applicants simply based on their profession, job history, job security, payment histories, etc. My theory is those who keep their jobs, and have a solid history of repaying their debts, will repay their Lending Club loan.